 The largest of several important Basque communities in the United States is in the area around Boise, Idaho, home to the Basque Museum and Cultural Center, host to an annual Basque festival, as well as a festival for the Basque diaspora every five years.
 Reno, Nevada, where the Center for Basque Studies and the Basque Studies Library are located at the University of Nevada, is another significant nucleus of Basque population.
 Elko, Nevada sponsors an annual Basque festival that celebrates the dance, cuisine, and cultures of the Basque peoples of Spanish, French and Mexican nationalities who have arrived in Nevada since the late 19th century.
 Texas has a large percentage of Hispanics descended from Basques who participated in the conquest of New Spain.
 California has a major concentration of Basques, most notably in the San Joaquin Valley between Stockton, Fresno and Bakersfield.
 There is a history of Basque culture in Chino, California.
 In Chino, two annual Basque festivals celebrate the dance, cuisine, and culture of the peoples.
 The surrounding area of San Bernardino County has many Basque descendants as residents.

 Basque traditional music is a product of the region's historic development and strategic geographical position on the Atlantic arch at a crossroads between mountains and plains, ocean and inland, European continent and Iberian Peninsula.
 Folk instruments widespread in Europe ceased to be used in some places at some point of history and only remained in specific areas, where they took hold and adopted features and a character associated with the region, such as the "tabor (three-hole pipe) in widespread use in Europe ultimately resulted in two specific instruments in the Basque Country: the "txistu" (a local pipe) and the "xirula" (a three-hole flute, shorter and more high-pitched than the "txistu").
-Some other traditional Basque instruments are: "alboka" (a difficult double clarinet played in a circular breathing technique similar to that used for the Sardinian launeddas), "atabal" (a double sided, portable flat drum played together with aerophones), "blowing horn" (an instrument made of ox horn), "danbolin" (a drum that usually accompanyies the "txistu"), "dulzaina" (a Navarre-based pipe belonging to the shawm family), "kiirikoketa" (a wooden percussion device akin to the txalaparta associated with the cider making process), "tambourine" (usually played together with the "trikiti"), "toberak" (a percussion instrument made of horizontal metal bars), "trikiti" or "eskusoinua," (a lively diatonic button accordion). "ttun-ttun" (a vertical stringed drum played usually together with the xirula), and "txalaparta" (a wooden xylophone-like percussion instrument for two players).
+Some other traditional Basque musical instruments are: "alboka" (a double-reeded clarinet-type instrument played in a circular breathing technique similar to that used for the Sardinian "launeddas"), "atabal" (a double sided, portable flat drum played together with aerophones), "blowing horn" (an instrument made of ox horn), "danbolin" (a drum that usually accompanyies the "txistu"), "dulzaina" (a Navarre-based pipe belonging to the shawm family), "kiirikoketa" (a wooden percussion device akin to the txalaparta associated with the cider making process), "tambourine" (usually played together with the "trikiti"), "toberak" (a percussion instrument made of horizontal metal bars), "trikiti" or "eskusoinua," (a lively diatonic button accordion). "ttun-ttun" (a vertical stringed drum played usually together with the xirula), and "txalaparta" (a wooden xylophone-like percussion instrument for two players).

 The Basque people are especially given to singing.
 Basque language has stuck to the oral tradition stronger than Romance languages, and its literature was first recorded in writing in the 16th century.
 There are ballads dating from the 15th century that have been passed from parents to children by word of mouth.